- About

 The course content will build proficiency in statistical methods and model selection techniques within statistical software for analyzing environmental data.
 Lab processes and protocols from multiple disciplines are used to produce and analyze data that vary over time and space.

 Graduates will be capable of designing, monitoring and developing complex experimental designs related to current environmental issues.
-This concentration also prepares students for advanced studies that utilize statistical methodology such as quantitative studies that examine the effects of pollutants on human and environmental health.
+This stream also prepares students for advanced studies that utilize statistical methodology such as quantitative studies that examine the effects of pollutants on human and environmental health.

-Water Science Concentration
+Water Science Stream

 learn more